 For a complete discussion of the various D1 refill options, I highly recommend that you visit Ana's Epic Refill Guide over at the Well-Appointed Desk.
 It's comprehensive and will give you a good idea of what's out there.
 In my experience, JetPens and Amazon typically have the widest selection of D1 refills.

 I consider the Lamy 2000 4 Color Ballpoint to be the gold standard of multi pens.
 It's well-built, reasonably priced, and takes a readily available refill style that's not proprietary.
 Given the small size of the refills, they can be expensive to own as your primary writing instrument if you plan on using them for something like journaling or writing extensively in longhand, but I've always appreciated multi pens as annotation and note taking tools.

 The Lamy 2000 4 Multi Pen can be somewhat difficult to find from traditional pen retailers, because it's a bit of a niche product.
-I purchased mine via Amazon, and you can usually grab one for less than $65.
+I purchased this one via Amazon.
 If you're interested in checking out the design and feel of the Lamy 2000 but don't want to shell out $120+ for the fountain pen, the Multi Pen and Ballpoint are good places to start.